AguilarBrian/wally-challenge/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. <strong>Run the project:</strong> You need to run the following command in the root folder of the project:
+1. <strong>Run the project:</strong> You need to run the following command in the root folder of the project.
   ```sh
   npm run dev
   ```